Step-by-Step rpact Tutorial

 Screenshot of power and average expected sample size for an O’Brien-Fleming design with 3 looks in the Shiny app.

-Without sequential analyses we would collect 50 participants (the maximum sample size specified).
+Without sequential analyses, we would collect 50 participants (the maximum sample size specified).
 But when the true effect size is large, we have a high probability to stop early, and the sample size that one needs to collect will on average (in the long run of doing many sequential designs) be lower.

 After this general introduction to the benefits of group sequential designs to efficiently design well powered studies, we will look at more concrete examples of how to perform an a-priori power analysis for sequential designs.